What is a Quick Response Code?

-A quick response (QR) code is a type of scannable barcode that contains information (eg. a website URL, app store URL, or app deep link) stored within a pixel array often formed into a square, although other shapes are becoming more common.
-Nearly all modern smartphones have a built-in QR code detector within the native camera app, enabling consumers to point their phone at the QR code and be instantly taken to a destination on the web or in-app.
+A quick response (QR) code is a type of scannable barcode that contains information (eg, a website URL, app store URL, or app deep link) stored within a pixel array often formed into a square, although other shapes are becoming more common.
+Nearly all modern smartphones have a built-in QR code detector within the native camera app, enabling consumers to point their phone at the QR code and be instantly taking to a destination on web or in-app.

 How are QR codes used?

 Labeling of many consumer packaged goods (CPG), food service packaging, in-store signage, out-of-home (OOH) displays, and beyond utilize quick response codes to provide a quick response mechanism for consumers to learn more about a product, redeem a special offer, download an app, etc. QR codes witnessed an explosion in use amidst the COVID-19 pandemic, due to a growing need for contactless engagement and payment.

 QR codes are popular in mobile advertising to drive consumers directly to a mobile app or mobile website to perform a conversion.
 Learn more about using QR codes in your advertising with the help of Kochava SmartLinks.